 For further information on PFG Advisors, go to its IAPD page.

-Trek Financial is an employee-owned investment advisory firm that’s been registered with the SEC since 1996.
+To close-out our list of the best financial advisors in Arizona, we have Trek Financial.
+This is an employee-owned investment advisory firm that’s been registered with the SEC since 1996.
 The firm provides its services through its network of investment advisor representatives.
 Available services include asset and investment management, model portfolios, individual security selection, financial institution consulting services, financial planning, access to third-party advisors, workshops and seminars and retirement plan services.

 Trek Financial’s clients are primarily non-high net worth individuals, though it also serves those who are high net worth as well as pension and profit-sharing plans and businesses.
 In addition to its headquarters in Scottsdale, Arizona, the firm has almost 30 other locations throughout the country.